~/mager.co/tech $ cat article.md

 • tokens=auto by default

-• bigger token budgets for prompts that look like itineraries, drafts, detailed plans, or code tasks
+• bigger budgets for prompts that look like drafts, itineraries, or code tasks

-• a visible warning when the server stops because it hit the token limit
+• a visible warning when the reply hits the token limit

-• Ctrl+C and Esc working even while the model is thinking
+• keyboard escapes that still work while the model is thinking

 That is it.